Indoor Begonias : cultivation and care

 Indoor begonias in a nutshell

-These plants propagate easily, offering the opportunity to share their beauty with other greenery enthusiasts.
+These plants propagate easily, offering the chance to share their beauty with other greenery enthusiasts.
 Foliage begonias, like the Begonia rex, can be propagated by leaf or stem cuttings, while flowering begonias, such as the Begonia amphioxus, are ideally propagated by stem cuttings or sowing.

 Begonia amphioxus